RACV Logo

 Explore your way with one of this morning’s Scenic Freechoice excursions:

 Côa Valley Museum: Transfer by coach to the Côa Valley Museum.
 Opened in 2010, this museum is one of the largest in Portugal, housed in a contemporary building designed to blend into the landscape.
-The museum is a great introduction to the region’s paleolithic rock art sites through original artefacts and digital technology; on your visit you’ll also enjoy a pre-historic workshop.
+The museum is a great introduction to the region’s paleolithic rock art sites through original artefacts and digital technology; you’ll also enjoy a pre-historic workshop.

-Tastes of the Côa Valley: Visit Casa Painova estate for a demonstration on how sweet almonds are produced and learn how these nuts are harvested and used in desserts and pastries.
+Village life in the Côa Valley: Visit Casa Painova estate for a demonstration on how sweet almonds are produced and learn how these nuts are harvested and used in desserts and pastries.
 Enjoy a tasting of almonds, olives and fruit products.

-Regua is the largest of the riverside towns and is an excellent base for exploring the Douro Valley.
+This afternoon, relax as you cruise towards Régua, the largest of the riverside towns and an excellent base for exploring the Douro Valley.
 This region is famous for producing Port wine, with rolling vineyards on the terraced hillsides and wineries dating back to the 18th century.

-Day 42 - Regua > Porto
+Day 42 - Régua > Porto

 Freechoice: